INVOKE-Solutions/learn_docker/README.md

 - Hands-on repository to learn about Docker

 # Getting Started

+## Run on Playground
+- No installation need, just use the [sandbox](https://labs.play-with-docker.com/)!

+## Local Development
-## WSL Installation
+### WSL Installation
 - Before you can setup Docker on your local machine, you need to setup Windows Subsystem for Linux (WSL) in order to install Docker.
 [See WSL installation guide](https://www.youtube.com/watch?v=_fntjriRe48&t=1s)

-## Docker Installation
+### Docker Installation
 - Install Docker [See Docker installation guide](https://www.youtube.com/watch?v=5RQbdMn04Oc&list=PLhfrWIlLOoKNMHhB39bh3XBpoLxV3f0V9&index=2)

 # Let's Dock!

 1. Git clone this repository in [Docker Sandbox](https://labs.play-with-docker.com/).
+2. `cd` into `/learn_docker`.
-2. Build Docker image with the following command (please don't forget to put the period on end of command!)
+3. Build Docker image with the following command (please don't forget to put the period on end of command!)
    ```Docker
    docker build -t hello-docker .
    ```
    Wait a couple of seconds before the image is completely build.
-3. Check whether the image has been build with
+4. Check whether the image has been build with
    ```Docker
    docker image ls
    ```